gyng/ditherer/README.md

 ### Build

     yarn install
-    yarn build                      # test build, builds in /dist yarn build:prod                 # production build, builds in /dist
+    yarn build                      # development build, outputs in /dist yarn build:production           # builds for the Docker image in /dist yarn build:github               # builds for GitHub Pages in /dist

-Set the environment variable `DEPLOY_TARGET=github` if preparing a prebuilt bundle for GitHub Pages.
-This sets the basename of react-router for hosting in a subdirectory (GitHub Pages does this).
-Configure the `basePaths` in [`webpack.config.js`](/webpack.config.js) to point to your repository name. `yarn deploy:github` will set this environment variable for you.
+Set the environment variable `APP_ENV=github` if preparing a prebuilt bundle for GitHub Pages. `yarn deploy:github` will set this `APP_ENV` for you and deploy it straight to GitHub Pages.

 ### Test